 Additional readings will be recommended throughout the course.

-Textbooks recommended for students who had no prior knowledge in phonetics:
+Recommended readings for students who have no prior knowledge in phonetics:

 - Cruttenden, A. (2014).
 Gimson's pronunciation of English.
 8th Edition.
 Routledge.